CodeYourFuture/JavaScript-Core-1-Coursework-Week1/README.md

 ## Running the code/tests

-These files for the mandatory/extra exercises are intended to be run as jest tests.
+The files for the mandatory/extra exercises are intended to be run as jest tests.

 - Once you have cloned the repository, run `npm install` once in the terminal to install jest (and any necessary dependencies).
 - To run the tests for all mandatory/extra exercises, run `npm test`